jacobmiller29/BERT-Slant/README.md

 <iframe src="https://wandb.ai/jacob-miller29/bert-slant/workspace?jupyter=true" style="border:none;width:100%;height:420px;"></iframe>

+## Running the Fine-tuned Model on Cable News Corpus

 I then ran this model on my dataset of cable news broadcasts (≈6 million 1-minute broadcast segments) to get the predicted ideology scores of the media broadcasts.
 I load these results in, and merge them to some metadata so we can start to explore slant on the media.